 10. Take stuff for the kids to do on the long journeys

 We knew it would be a challenge for Roobs to do a road trip as we usually travel slowly.
 She gets carsick pretty easily so we prepared various things for the journeys which helped her.
-We loaded our tablet with some of her favourite cartoons.
+We loaded our tablet with some of her favourite programmes.
 We downloaded 2 audiobooks for her to listen to.
-She took some toys to play with.
+She also took some toys to play with.

 I also made up a folder of printed out activities for her to do in the car.
 The folder had word searches, crosswords, puzzles, car games etc. It was a great way to distract her and she really enjoyed filling in the worksheets.
 I got all the worksheets from different websites.
 (I’m hoping to find time to write a post about the activities we prepared).